An Engineering Feat and an Industry First

 Bastian Solutions would be one of the first in the industry to benefit from the industry-leading performance and built-in functionality of the new drive.
 The crane-specific capabilities included load slippage prevention and anti-sway control for automatic suppression of swinging objects as they're being moved by the crane — without any adjustment by the operator.

 The crane would be lifting the equivalent of five Toyota Sequoias throughout the day.
 The size, shape and weight of the load necessitated two vertical axes and two horizontal axes.
-The project manager Tom Palcheck says, "We had to have multiple drives per axis working in coordinated motion to make it work.”
+The Bastian project manager says, "We had to have multiple drives per axis working in coordinated motion to make it work.”
 And while some crane functionality was already engineered into the drive, there was a fair amount of custom firmware required.

 - Droop control to accommodate the dual pulleys on the crane assembly for the large payload